jonathanmorgan/context_analysis/README.md

 ### applications

-Edit the `research/research/settings.py` file and add 'sourcenet_analysis' to your list of `INSTALLED_APPS` using the new django Config classes (stored by default in apps.py in the root of the application), rather than the app name:
+Edit the `research/research/settings.py` file and add 'context_analysis' to your list of `INSTALLED_APPS` using the new django Config classes (stored by default in apps.py in the root of the application), rather than the app name:

         INSTALLED_APPS = (
             'django.contrib.auth',